adamcornforth/behavioural-activation/docs/prompt_plan.md

 Step Goal:

 1. Install shadcn and any dependencies it requires.
-2. Configure shadcn to provide a minimal layout (typography, some base components).
+2. Configure shadcn with 'New York' theme to provide a minimal layout (typography, some base components).
-3. Create a basic <App> component that renders “Hello World” inside shadcn’s layout.

 Instructions: